ceph/ceph/doc/architecture.rst

    lightweight processes.
 See `Monitoring OSDs`_ and `Heartbeats`_ for additional details.

-#. **Data Scrubbing:** As part of maintaining data consistency and cleanliness,
+#. **Data Scrubbing:** To maintain data consistency, Ceph OSD Daemons scrub
-   Ceph OSD Daemons can scrub objects.
-That is, Ceph OSD Daemons can compare their local objects metadata with its replicas stored on other OSDs.
-Scrubbing happens on a per-Placement Group base.
-Scrubbing (usually performed daily) catches mismatches in size and other metadata.
-Ceph OSD Daemons also perform deeper scrubbing by comparing data in objects bit-for-bit with their checksums.
-   Deep scrubbing (usually performed weekly) finds bad sectors on a drive that weren't apparent in a light scrub.
+   RADOS objects.
+Ceph OSD Daemons compare the metadata of their own local objects against the metadata of the replicas of those objects, which are stored on other OSDs.
+Scrubbing occurs on a per-Placement-Group basis, finds mismatches in object size and finds metadata mismatches, and is usually performed daily.
+Ceph OSD Daemons perform deeper scrubbing by comparing the data in objects, bit-for-bit, against their checksums.
+Deep scrubbing finds bad sectors on drives that are not detectable with light scrubs.
 See `Data Scrubbing`_ for details on configuring scrubbing.

 #. **Replication:** Like Ceph Clients, Ceph OSD Daemons use the CRUSH
    algorithm, but the Ceph OSD Daemon uses it to compute where replicas of